 Lassie, however, was not a “lass”.
 Lassie was actually a male dog… actually, several male dogs.
-In fact, counting the pilot episode, there were 6 dogs in all.
-Below is a list of dog actors that portrayed Lassie over the years.
+In fact, counting the pilot episode, there were six dogs in all on the original Lassie TV series.
+Below is a list of dog actors that portrayed Lassie over the show's 19 years years.

 • Pal (Pilot episodes)